Computing in the Curriculum

 Children use STEM resources in Year 5 to explore the link between sensors, monitoring and control.
 Here they all build LEGO models and develop algorithms on the iPads.

 Children use surveys and forms to create quizzes and questionnaires - exploring the advantages and challenges of using technology to collect information.

 Children use Crumble Kit to explore the use of sensor in control systems.
-Here the boys use an LDR to control a lighting response circuit.
+Here Jessica programmed the dual motor system to complete a square route!

 Robi, the NAU robot, spends the week with children at Southroyd.
 The children marvelled at Robi's Tai Chi demonstration!

 We have developed our school intranet (Southroyd Learning Zone) so that children can learn how to use blogs, forums, surveys and share their own data on the internet.
 These skills are vital for children growing in the digital world.